dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

 The `zerops.yml` file dictates how our services should be built and run.
 This file should be created in the root of the Astro project.
 You can find a specification of the format in the [Zerops documentation](https://docs.zerops.io/zerops-yml/specification).

-Our file contains setups for the `libsqld` and `frontend` services along with predefined environment variables, build and runtime commands.
+The file contains setups for the `libsqld` and `frontend` services along with predefined environment variables, build and runtime commands.
 If your Astro project requires different build commands and or files to be deployed, then you have to edit the `frontend` service in the example file below.

 ```yaml
 <!--zerops.yml-->